Surviving the Polar Vortex with Unified Communications

 Due to the bitter cold and impassable roads, countless offices were closed.
 Thankfully, just because an office building is closed, does not mean that business stops.
 Like many others, I survived the cold by working from home.

 How, you ask?
-Through Unified Communications (News
+Through Unified Communications (News - Alert)!

 With an Internet connection and a laptop, my workday was just the same as any other (except the kids were home from school making quite a ruckus).
 Many companies have made working from home an option to their employees.
 Through the wonder of UC, even contact center agents can work from home.